jbrooksuk/Oblivion/README.md

 ## Installation

 I'll be submitting Oblivion to Package Control shortly.
+If you don't have Git installed, then you can download the released version [here](https://github.com/jbrooksuk/Oblivion/releases).
+Just extract the Zip or Tar file into your `Packages/User` directory.

 ### Sublime Text 3